JakeSteam/blog-personal/_posts/2024-10-03-android-games-september-2024.md

 ### Tips

 - After a prestige, grind 7 second plots until you've at least got a few 3x3 grids ready, then similarly grind 7 minute plots until you have a few of the 3x3x3x3 grids, otherwise progress will be slowly.
-- When collecting your crops, make sure to use any roosters as they recharge (from the harvesting) otherwise you'll "waste" some of their potential health.
+- When collecting your crops, make sure to use any goosters as they recharge (from the harvesting) otherwise you'll "waste" some of their potential health.
 - Use the market extensively.
 You'll lose out on every trade, but the additional progress made is more than worth it.
 - The higher layers don't show an accurate preview of the crops within (e.g. locked / unlocked status, or crop within) so make sure to click down to look.
 - You can [follow the dev on Instagram](https://www.instagram.com/tarotfocusgames/), [the subreddit](https://www.reddit.com/r/cubefarm/), or the super active [Discord](https://discord.com/invite/ZxcdvuCjAS).